Antisolvent-Assisted Growth of Centimeter-Scale CsPbBr$_3$ Perovskite Single Crystals: A Theory-Guided Approach: INTRODUCTION

-Among solution-based techniques, antisolvent vapor-assisted crystallization (AVC) has emerged as a particularly promising strategy due to its simple implementation, low cost, and room-temperature operation~\citep{rakita2016low, zhang2017centimeter, ding2017high, saidaminov2015high, su2024growth}. \citet{rakita2016low} first demonstrated the growth of millimeter-sized CsPbBr$_3$ crystals using this method, though they noted the persistent issue of byproduct formation without careful precursor saturation.
-Later, \citet{zhang2017centimeter} refined the technique by using a diluted antisolvent to slow the diffusion rate and successfully grew centimeter-sized crystals, albeit over a prolonged period of 14 days. \citet{ding2017high} also utilized the AVC method to obtain high-quality crystals for fast-response photodetectors.
-More recently, \citet{su2024growth} showed that while room-temperature AVC is feasible, the resulting crystals can have significant surface defects, indicating a non-ideal and poorly controlled growth mechanism.
+Among solution-based techniques, antisolvent vapor-assisted crystallization (AVC) has emerged as a particularly promising strategy due to its simple implementation, low cost, and room-temperature operation~\citep{rakita2016low, zhang2017centimeter, ding2017high, saidaminov2015high, su2024growth}.
+Rakita et al.~\citep{rakita2016low} first demonstrated the growth of millimeter-sized CsPbBr$_3$ crystals using this method, though they noted the persistent issue of byproduct formation without careful precursor saturation.
+Later, Zhang et al.~\citep{zhang2017centimeter} refined the technique by using a diluted antisolvent to slow the diffusion rate and successfully grew centimeter-sized crystals, albeit over a prolonged period of 14 days.
+Ding et al.~\citep{ding2017high} also utilized the AVC method to obtain high-quality crystals for fast-response photodetectors.
+More recently, Su~\citep{su2024growth} showed that while room-temperature AVC is feasible, the resulting crystals can have significant surface defects, indicating a poorly controlled growth mechanism.

 It is notable that many of these advances have remained largely empirical, often presenting successful "recipes" without a systematic framework that rationalizes the choice of components and process parameters based on fundamental principles of crystallization.
 Crucially, a holistic understanding of how precursor solvation, mass transport kinetics, and solvent-antisolvent miscibility collectively govern the final crystal quality is still lacking.
 Consequently, developing a rationally designed protocol for the reliable and scalable production of high-quality crystals via AVC remains an open challenge.